Shikoku 88 temples pilgrimage

 Kuukai practiced asceticism in the mountains in Shikoku and the 88 temples are associated with Kuukai.

-Originally, the pilgrimage had been for the training priest since around the 14th century.
+Originally, the pilgrimage to the temples had done by the training priest since around the 14th century.

 Current route was determined in the late 17th century.